nathfavour/Family-Album/readme.md

 # Family Album

 Family Album is an app made for collecting memories and sharing it with your relatives.
-Made by [Jakub](https://github.com/jatanski) and [Gustaw](https://github.com/gustawTanski) for their parents as a Christmas gift.

 ## What's in the package?